anape03/SpaceShooters/README.md

 # Asteroids game
-A version of the game Asteroids using C++, made as a university assignment (3rd semester).
+A version of the game Asteroids using C++, made as a university assignment for the lesson "Computer Programming in C++" (3rd semester) at AUEB.

 ## Description

 The goal was to create our version of a classic arcade game using [Simple Graphics Library](https://github.com/cgaueb/sgg) (SGG), created for this course.

-It was also required to to use
+It was also required to use
 * Dynamic memory allocation
 * Inheritance and polymorphism
 * Containers